 OAO Siberian Oil Company ("Sibneft") was created by Presidential Decree Number 872 dated August 24, 1995.
 On September 29, 1995 Sibneft's charter was approved when the Government of the Russian Federation issued Resolution Number 972.
 The Omsk Registration Chamber officially registered Sibneft on October 6, 1995.
-In October 2005 OAO Gazprom ("Gazprom") completed its acquisition of a 75.68% stake in Sibneft, becoming a subsidiary of Gazprom.
+In October 2005 OAO Gazprom ("Gazprom") completed its acquisition of a 75.68% stake in Sibneft which became a subsidiary of Gazprom.
 On May 30, 2006 Sibneft was renamed "JSC Gazprom Neft".
-In April 2009, Gazprom exercised its option to acquire an additional 20% interest in the Company and increased its interest to 95.68%.
+In April 2009, Gazprom acquired an additional 20% interest in the Company and increased its interest to 95.68%.